0n3m0r3/VoxFetch-CESI/README.md

 ### Does it work for other schools?

-Currently, VoxFetch-CESI is specifically designed for CESI's ScholarVox portal.
+No. Currently, VoxFetch-CESI is specifically designed for CESI's ScholarVox portal.
 Other institutions may have different authentication systems.
-Feel free to open an issue or PR if you'd like to add support for your school!

 ### Why does it ask for my credentials again?